-Assisting a loved one, parent or person with dementia in planning for the future can be difficult, but it is necessary.
-Time is of the essence, and the more time that passes after a dementia diagnosis means there is less time for that person to participate in the planning process.
+Assisting a parent or senior loved one in planning for the future with dementia can be difficult, but it is necessary.
+Time is of the essence and the more time that passes after a dementia diagnosis means there is less time for that person to participate in the planning process.

-Learn more about how a person with dementia can draft a will and make legal plans for the future, before it’s too late.
+Learn more about how a person who has dementia can draft a will and make legal plans for the future before it’s too late.

-There are currently more than 5 million people living with dementia in the United States.
-Unfortunately, and even more devastating, is that dementia not only affects those living with the disease, but also costs their caregivers, children and families more than $5,000 a year and 18.1 billion hours of unpaid care.
+There are currently more than five million people living with dementia in the United States.
+Unfortunately, and even more devastating, is that dementia not only affects those living with the disease but also costs their caregivers, children and families more than $5,000 a year and 18.1 billion hours of unpaid care.

-Although nothing will change the emotional and financial impact of the disease on your life, there are ways to plan for a future with dementia that may make your and your loved one’s lives less complicated.
+Although nothing will change the emotional and financial impact of the disease, there are ways to plan for a future with dementia that may make you and your loved one’s lives less complicated.
 Learning how to draft a will and make estate and legal plans for the future will allow you and your parent to spend more time enjoying the moments that you have left together, without worrying about estate planning and legal affairs on top of the disease.

-Continue reading to find more information about how a person with dementia can draft a will, in addition to using our dementia planning checklist to assist you in planning health and long-term care, and on making decisions on behalf of your parent with dementia.
+Continue reading to find more information about how someone with dementia can draft a will, in addition to using our dementia planning checklist to assist you in planning health and long-term care, and on making decisions on behalf of your parent with dementia.

-No one knows when dementia will change or impact our lives, and many of us do not have our affairs in order when the disease is diagnosed.
-Fortunately, there may still be time to draft a will and make other estate and legal plans with loved ones and parents before they run out of time.
+No one knows when dementia will change or impact our lives and many of us do not have our affairs in order when the disease is diagnosed.
+Fortunately, there may still be time to draft a will and make other estate and legal plans with loved ones and parents before time runs out.

-A person with dementia can draft a will, if certain criteria is met and if they are deemed to have legal capacity, or understand the meaning and importance of what is being signed.
+A person who has dementia can draft a will, if certain criteria are met and if they are deemed to have legal capacity or understand the importance and meaning of what is being signed.
 But, it is important to remember that standards for capacity vary from state to state.

-Before a parent or person with the disease drafts a will or signs a legal document, however, the Alzheimer’s Association recommends to:
+Before a parent or senior loved one with the disease drafts a will or signs a legal document, however, the Alzheimer’s Association recommends to:

-- Talk with the Person with Dementia: Finally, discuss the document with your loved one and the consequences and implications of signing it
+- Talk with your senior loved one.
+Finally, discuss the document with your loved one and the consequences and implications of signing it

 Dementia Planning Checklist

-Although it can be difficult to discuss health and long-term care — and eventually guardianship, if a parent or person with dementia reaches a point when they realize they are unable to make informed or rational decisions — it is of the utmost importance to do so, to avoid a crisis.
+Although it can be difficult to discuss health and long-term care — and eventually guardianship, if a parent or person with dementia reaches a point when they are unable to make informed decisions — it is of the utmost importance to do so, to avoid a crisis.
 “No one likes to talk about end-of-life care,” says Kim Boyer, founder of Boyer Law Group:

 “The majority of clients who come to us are dealing with a current crisis for which there’s been no preparation.”